<< Previous wine Next wine >>

-There has been a sleuth of great wine coming out of the regions in south of Catalonia since the 1980s, when a handful of producers revolutionized their practices with modern techniques and equipment.
-Since this great change there has been some serious competition between the more famous Priorat D.O.C. and neighboring Montsant.
-Pinyolet is the name of the unique type of soil that makes superior wines in Montsant, where this wonderfully Mediterranean wine is grown from organically farmed vineyards.
-A pinyolet is a pebble that results from the erosion of limestone boulders only found in the upper hills of Montsant.
+There has been a strong winemaking history in southern Cataluna since the Romans and later the monks, but more recently, there has been a slew of great wine coming out of southern Cataluna starting in the 1980s, when a handful of producers transformed their practices with modern techniques and equipment.
+Since this change there has been some serious competition between the famous DOCa Priorat and neighboring DO Montsant, but both regions are home to some of Spain’s oldest vines of native Garnacha and wines of exceptional purity.
+Pinyolet Garnacha comes from an historic family estate famous for farming vineyards and olive groves on stony terraces for over a century.
+A pinyolet is a pebble that results from the erosion of limestone boulders only found in the upper hills of Montsant, a region named for its “holy mountains.”
 These pebbles communicate an element of minerality and brightness that is unique to the best wines of this terroir.
-However, Montsant's secret isn’t just in its soils.
-Its cooler climate and higher in elevation allow Garnacha to retain more acidity over a longer ripening cycle, making wines that are uplifting, floral, full of tension, and more elegant.
-In the words of Neal Martin “If Priorat is Pauillac then Montsant is Margaux”.
-Do you agree?
+Montsant's cool climate and high elevation allow Garnacha to retain more acidity over a longer ripening cycle, making wines that are uplifting, floral, full of tension, and more elegant.
+In the words of great Neal Martin: “If Priorat is Pauillac then Montsant is Margaux”.
+Find out for yourself!

 WHAT MAKES THIS WINE UNIQUE?

-Sustainably grown, old vines tended in the sought after Pinyolet soil of Montsant.
-This is a Mediterranean Garnacha expression that is floral, uplifted, elegant, full of tension and minerality.
-Not overripe or alcoholic.
-The cooler climate of Montsant produces Garnacha's that are capable of ageing for decades.
-Special microclimate that is windy, warmer and drier than other subzones within the region.
+Sustainably grown, old vines tended in the sought-after pinyolet soil from the top subzone of Montsant, known as Masroig.
+This is a Mediterranean Garnacha expression that is floral and herbaceous, uplifted, elegant, full of tension and minerality and never overripe.
+The cooler, drier climate of Montsant produces Garnacha capable of aging for decades.

 2016 91 WS 'Smart Buy'; 2014 91JS; 2013 90VM

-This is not a jammy, overripe, sweet, alcoholic Garnacha like those from other areas of Spain.
-Pinyolet has beautiful fruit, acidity and balance that its easy-to-drink, juicy character will pair with a variety of red and white meats, and it will also pair well with burgers, burritos, empanadas, Panini sandwiches and other casual foods.
+Pinyolet has fresh fruit, acidity and balance, and this easy-to-drink, juicy character will pair with a variety of red and white meats, but also with burgers, burritos, empanadas, panini sandwiches and other casual fare.

 VINIFICATION AND AGEING: